VoidingWarranties/Myo-Intelligesture/README.md

 auto example = make_example(debounce);
 ```

-Sometimes one feature, let's call it feature_a, needs access to the non-virtual
+Often one feature, let's call it feature_a, needs access to the non-virtual
 methods of another feature, let's call it feature_b.
 This is accomplished by
 passing in feature_b to feature_a's constructor.
 For example, OrientationPoses
 needs an Orientation feature.
 Note that it is not important where the features